Ebe-N/eben-angular-ecommerce/README.md

 # eben-angular-ecommerce
-An ecommerce application created based on Angular and Github
+An ecommerce application created based on Angular in the frontend and Spring boot in the backend.